diolemo/autodl-irssi-wiki/Installation.md

-## Note
-**We highly recommend that you perform a clean install when switching from the official release of autodl-irssi to prevent any possible conflicts.
-Running ``rm -r ~/.irssi/scripts/AutodlIrssi`` in your terminal or deleting that directory through an FTP client is suggested.**
+We highly recommend that you perform a clean install when switching from the official release of autodl-irssi to prevent any possible conflicts.
+Running ``rm -r ~/.irssi/scripts/AutodlIrssi`` in your terminal or deleting that directory through an FTP client is suggested.

 ## Automatic Installation
+**Note: This is just the original author's setup script with the autodl-irssi url changed to our fork.
+It does not work on some newer distros.
+It does not yet include our fork of the [ruTorrent plugin](https://github.com/autodl-community/autodl-rutorrent).
+We suggest manual installation at this time.**

 The install script will install autodl-irssi and optionally also ruTorrent, the ruTorrent plugin and any other dependencies required to have a fully working ruTorrent install.
 It will ask a few questions and then install whatever you selected.

 ### Ubuntu and Ubuntu clones

 	cd
-	wget --no-check-certificate -O autodl-setup https://github.com/downloads/autodl-community/autodl-irssi/autodl-setup
+	wget --no-check-certificate -O autodl-setup https://autodl-irssi-community.googlecode.com/files/autodl-setup
 	sudo sh autodl-setup

 ### Any other OS